FIFA World Cup 2026 Stadiums, venues, Host cities

 The group stage teams are split into 12 groups, with the top two from each group moving on, along with the eight best third-place finishers, to the Round of 32.

-The final match of both tournaments — the 2025 Club World Cup and the World Cup — is scheduled to take place at the New York/New Jersey Stadium.
-Most of the selected stadiums are undergoing renovations and are expected to be fully ready between 2022 and 2026.
+The final match of both tournaments — the 2025 Club World Cup and the Men’s World Cup — is scheduled to take place at MetLife Stadium (New York/New Jersey Stadium).
+Most of the chosen stadiums are currently being renovated and should be fully ready sometime between 2022 and 2026.

 FIFA has divided the host cities for the 2026 World Cup into three geographical regions: Western, Central, and Eastern.
 The Western region includes Vancouver, Seattle, San Francisco, Los Angeles, and Guadalajara.